 Carson-Newman University offers a bridge program for students who already have earned a bachelor's degree and desire a change of career into one of the health professions.
-Requirements will center around the health profession career choice and the specific professional schools to which the student selects to apply.
+Requirements will be determined by the health profession career choice and the specific professional schools to which the student selects to apply.
 This program is not a graduate program or a degree program.
-For more information, contact Dr. Stephen Karr.
+For more information, contact Dr. Susan McGaha.